AdnanHodzic/ansible-role-docker-compose-setup/README.md

 Ansible Role: Docker and Docker Compose
 =========

-Install Docker and Docker Compose on any Ubuntu Linux system.
+**Install Docker and Docker Compose on any Ubuntu Linux system.**

-Perform all necessary tasks to setup and run Docker and Docker Compose:
+This Ansible role will perform all necessary tasks to setup and run Docker and Docker Compose:

   * Install packages necessary for APT to use a repository over HTTPS.
   * Add and setup official Docker APT repositories.